-Format information on the Meridian 2 data is contained in chapters 3 and 8.
+Format information on the Meridian 2 data is contained in chapter 3 and chapter 8.

 Ordnance Survey's Meridian 2 provides a comprehensive national database of geographic (spatial) information designed to support a wide range of applications including initial planning and project work at a regional level.
 Concepts of Meridian 2 are explained fully in chapter 2.